 Oriana Li Halevy AB ’92 – Board Member

-Oriana Li Halevy hails from Quincy House, Class of ’92.
-She has lived in a dozen cities in the US and Europe.
-Since 2004, she’s been living in the backyard of Stanford U. She’s been serving on the board of the Harvard Club of Silicon Valley and on the Club’s Schools Committee since arrival.
-She also serves on the ’92 Class Committee and has marshalled during First-Year Convocation.
-A Senior Fellow of the American Leadership Forum Silicon Valley, Oriana is a recovering corporate lawyer who used to practice with a global law firm – though she had taken a rather scenic route to law.
-She was a hardcore premed in college, declined med school admission and served as a diplomatic interpreter and cross-border business consultant before attending the University of Washington School of Law where she was an Executive Notes and Comments Editor of the Washington Law Review.
+Oriana is a proud Quincy House alum and has lived, studied, and worked in the US, Asia, and Europe.
+She serves on the board of the Harvard Club of Silicon Valley as Strategic Partnerships Chair and on the ’92 Class Committee, and has marshaled during First-Year Convocation.
+A Senior Fellow of the American Leadership Forum Silicon Valley, Oriana is a recovering corporate lawyer who had taken a scenic route to global law firms.
+She declined medical school admission and served as a diplomatic interpreter and cross-border business consultant before attending the University of Washington School of Law where she was an Executive Notes and Comments Editor of the Washington Law Review.
 She had accepted an offer to clerk for the Chief Judge of the US Court of International Trade.
-As a mid-life pivot, she’s currently pursuing theological studies.
-She is particularly interested in exploring the intersectionality of faith and the intellect and the role of faith in the marketplace, and in promoting education and research that further the multidimensional understanding of the relevance and impact of Christianity in all spheres of life.
+As a mid-life pivot, Oriana is pursuing theological studies.
+She is particularly interested in exploring the intellectual underpinnings of faith and the role of faith in the marketplace, and in promoting education and research that further the multidimensional understanding of the relevance and impact of Christianity.
 As a lifelong performing arts enthusiast and former board trustee of Arts Council Silicon Valley with deep appreciation for the via pulchritudinis, she also seeks to better understand the historical, theological, and contextual perspectives of the arts in worship across geographies.
 Oriana finds joy in applying her interdisciplinary skill-set to help upbuild individuals, organizations, and communities.

 Poh-Lian Lim Yap AB ’87 – Board Member